What is the Professional Governance Act?

 See Factsheet: Professional Governance Act Overview

 BCSLA formally expressed interest in joining the PGA on May 28, 2020.
 The draft application was submitted on July 8, 2021.
 On August 20, 2021 the Office of the Superintendent of Professional Governance confirmed that it will undertake an investigation in response to the BCSLA’s application for designation under the PGA.
-Notice of this proceeding will be published in the British Columbia Gazette.
+Notice of this proceeding was published in the British Columbia Gazette.
 This investigation is expected to last for approximately eight months.
 Please contact Tara Culham at the BCSLA office for more information or if you have any questions.

 - To demonstrate to the OSPG that the BCSLA is committed to regulating landscape architecture with a current understanding of practice and responsibility to the public interest, professional responsibilities, and overlaps with other professions